 We made reservations the month before at the Sand Dollar Inn.
 We were lucky to get a room because of the long weekend.
 It is one of several small motel/cottage places in town.
 The rooms were clean, free wifi, and only a short walk to the awesome beach.

 The next morning we woke up to clear skies.
-We headed out onto the hiway with a stop in Aberdeen for breakfast.
-After breakfast, we stayed on hiway 101 and turned left onto hiway 4 just south of Nemah.
-At Naselle we turned right onto hiway 401 and headed towards the Columbia River.
+We headed out onto the highway with a stop in Aberdeen for breakfast.
+After breakfast, we stayed on Hiway 101 and turned left onto Hiway 4 just south of Nemah.
+At Naselle we turned right onto Hiway 401 and headed towards the Columbia River.
 Heading west, we approached the Astoria Bridge which crosses at the mouth of the river over into Oregon.

 We continued heading south towards Tillamook.
 At Tillamook, we took a side road out towards Cape Meares and a small settlement of Oceanside.
 The views were incredible.

-From Cape Meares, the hiway heads inland for a while.
+From Cape Meares, the highway heads inland for a while.
 The roads are great and meander south through some very pretty inland valleys until it pops back onto the coast at Lincoln City.
-We continued down hiway 101 to Newport, where we stopped for a late lunch.
+We continued down Hiway 101 to Newport, where we stopped for a late lunch.
 The bridge at Newport is quite impressive.

 Our goal for the day was Florence.
 Another 60 miles or so of fantastic Oregon Coast scenery awaited us.
 We had no trouble finding a motel room in Florence.
 There were lots to choose from.
 We checked in to the Comfort Inn after looking at some other motels on the strip.
 For dinner, we found a nice seafood restaurant, looking at the bridge over the Siuslaw River.
 Mo’s Chowder has awesome clam chowder and their menu was priced right with a fine selection of fresh seafood.